CodaFi/CFIFrostedOverlayView/README.md

 	self.controlCenter.viewToBlur = self.view;
 ```

-The inset of the control's from and its contentOffset must match exactly, else the rendered view will be mis-aligned with the actual view.
+The inset of the control's frame and its `contentOffset` must match exactly, else the rendered view will be mis-aligned with the actual view.